RahulDahal24/RahulDahal24/README.md

 ## About Myself:
-Hi I am Rahul Dahal
+Hi I am Rahul Dahal,
 I am a Highly motivated and detail-oriented Data Analyst with a strong academic foundation in Statistics and hands-on experience in data manipulation, analysis, and visualization.
 Proficient in leveraging tools like Python, SQL, and Tableau to extract actionable insights from complex datasets.
 Adept at